bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex Example1 PRAD](images/rpn83p-complex-example1-prad.png)
 ![RPN83P Complex Example1 PDEG](images/rpn83p-complex-example1-pdeg.png)

-**Remember**: Complex numbers are always stored internally in rectangular format.
-They can be displayed in 3 different formats.
-They can be entered in 3 different formats regardless of the display setting.

 **Example 2: Y^X, SQRT**

 In this contrived example, we compute an expression involving all three